-Festival has reported no serious electrical incidences in the past 6+ years, which reflects Festival's commitment to public safety and setting the safety of the pubic and our employees as our number one priority.
+In 2019, Festival reported its first serious electrical incident in 7+ years.
+Festival's commitment to the safety of the pubic and our employees remains our number one priority.
+Festival Hydro worked with the ESA to determine the root cause of the electrical incident and has since remedied the situation.